 Large, shallow deposit with unique mineral composition

-Colluli is massive deposit and the shallowest known potassium-bearing evaporite deposit globally (mineralization starts at 16m and runs to 150m).
+Colluli is a massive deposit and the shallowest known potassium-bearing evaporite deposit globally (mineralisation starts at 16m and runs to 150m).
 It contains a uniquely rare composition of three key potassium bearing salts in solid form: sylvinite, carnallitite and kainitite.
-These salts are suitable for low-energy, high potassium yield, production of both potassium sulphate (SOP) and potash of magnesia (SOPM).
+These salts are suitable for low-energy, high potassium yield, production of both SOP and SOPM.

-In the global fertilizer market, primary production is dominated by brine producers which must carry out the energy-intensive, time consuming work of evaporating the potassium rich brines into salts that can be converted into potassium sulphate.
+In the global fertiliser market, primary production is dominated by brine producers which must carry out the energy-intensive, time consuming work of evaporating the potassium rich brines into salts that can be converted into SOP.
 At Colluli, nature has done the work and the potassium salts are extracted and processed in solid form.
 This negates the need for expansive evaporation ponds, and provides revenue generation in much shorter timeframes.
-The in situ grade of Colluli ore is almost 25 times higher than potassium rich brines.
+The in-situ grade of Colluli ore is almost 25 times higher than potassium rich brines.

 Colluli’s large deposit size, shallow depth and unique mineral composition present a huge upside for the economics of the project because the fortuitous combination makes the resource highly amenable to commercially proven, low temperature conversion of the salts to SOP by using conventional flotation and mixing.
 The operating environment is ideal for solar evaporation and a series of recovery ponds will be integrated into the process plant to further improve potassium yields.

 The solid form of the salt composition means mined salt can be immediately processed in contrast with brine operations which may take up to three years to form harvest salts for subsequent processing.
 This provides the distinct economic advantage of immediate return on invested capital.